cepthomas/c_bag_of_tricks/README.md

 - JUnit subset intended for consumption by your CI server.
 Not tested yet but looks nice.

 It is plain C++ with a little bit of stl so will build and run on any win or nx platform using any compiler.
-A QMake project using mingw is supplied (no Qt libs in output).

 See test-pnut.cpp for an example of how to write unit tests and main.cpp of how to run them.